pingcap/docs-cn/get-started-with-tidb-lightning.md

     backend = "local"
     # Sets the directory for temporarily storing the sorted key-value pairs.
     # The target directory must be empty.
-    "sorted-kv-dir" = "/mnt/ssd/sorted-kv-dir"
+    sorted-kv-dir = "/mnt/ssd/sorted-kv-dir"

     [mydumper]
     # Local source data directory
     data-source-dir = "/data/my_datasource/"

     # Configures the wildcard rule.
 By default, all tables in the mysql, sys, INFORMATION_SCHEMA, PERFORMANCE_SCHEMA, METRICS_SCHEMA, and INSPECTION_SCHEMA system databases are filtered.
     # If this item is not configured, the "cannot find schema" error occurs when system tables are imported.
     filter = ['*.*', '!mysql.*', '!sys.*', '!INFORMATION_SCHEMA.*', '!PERFORMANCE_SCHEMA.*', '!METRICS_SCHEMA.*', '!INSPECTION_SCHEMA.*']
     [tidb]
     # Information of the target cluster